Difference Between Soft White vs. Daylight Bulbs? | Lumaz - Lumaz

 What Is Better, Daylight or Soft White

-Key Insight: If your primary goal is to enhance focus and visibility, go with daylight.
-For a calming atmosphere, soft white is your best bet.
+Key Insight: If your primary goal is to enhance focus and visibility, daylight is your best bet.
+For a calming and restful environment, opt for soft white.

 What Is the Difference Between Daylight and Soft White Bulbs?